 Duties under the model WHS laws

-A PCBU has a duty under the model WHS laws to eliminate risks to health and safety of workers and other persons, so far as is reasonably practicable.
+If you’re a person conducting a business or undertaking (PCBU), you have a positive duty under the model WHS laws to eliminate the risk of sexual harassment to workers and other persons.
 If it is not reasonably practicable to eliminate risks, they must be minimised so far as is reasonably practicable.

-This means you must do all that you reasonably can to manage the risk of violence and aggression occurring at the workplace.
+You must take a proactive approach to preventing sexual harassment and do all that you reasonably can to manage the risk of it from occurring at the workplace.

-An information sheet for small businesses has simple guidance to help small business owners meet their WHS duties.
+An information sheet for small businesses has simple guidance to help small business owners prevent workplace sexual harassment and meet their WHS duties.

 The Guide on preventing workplace sexual harassment has more information on your WHS duties and managing risks of sexual harassment at work.

 Workers including employees, contractors, subcontractors, labour hire employees, outworkers, apprentices or volunteers have a duty to: